Working with workflows

 See the documentation on Advanced workflow configuration.

-There are a ton of ways to configure workflows for every project with apps on the Atlassian Marketplace.
-Here are some of our recommendations:
+Discover even more ways to configure workflows with top workflow apps on the Atlassian Marketplace.